veggiespam/ImageLocationScanner/README.md

 ## ZAP Installation

-The Image Location & Privacy Scanner is available as part of the beta channel in the ZAP Marketplace.
+The Image Location and Privacy Scanner is available as part of the beta channel in the ZAP Marketplace.
 Currently, version 1.0 is present in the channel and in the ZAP source code tree.
 An [issue](https://github.com/zaproxy/zaproxy/issues/4295) has been made to elevate version 1.0 into the release channel.

-Image Location & Privacy Scanner also can be downloaded and compiled directly into ZAP.
+Image Location and Privacy Scanner also can be downloaded and compiled directly into ZAP.

 # <a name="faq"> FAQ
 * When I use Burp, no issues are displayed
 	- By default, Burp hides the images and this has the side effect of also hiding any alerts detected by this plug-in.
 So, you will need to enable **"Show Images"** in the filtering on the Target tab before you begin your sample testing.
-Then, in the Target &rarr; Issues pane, you will see the privacy exposure alerts raised by Image Location &amp; Privacy Scanner plug-in.
+Then, in the Target &rarr; Issues pane, you will see the privacy exposure alerts raised by Image Location andamp; Privacy Scanner plug-in.
-	- Most likely, images are being hidden by Burp's defaults which also removes any issues detected.
-To view, Go to the *Targets* tab and view the Filters.
-Then, In the *"Filter by MIME type"*, make sure the **Images** checkbox is enabled.
 * Why do I see two sets of Exif_GPS coordinates  (or other tag)
 	- This means the image has been embedded with multiple Exif tags of the same type.
 Thus more than one GPS location can appear.
 The ILS